paulbrowne-irl/Outlook_Task_Sync/readme.md

 * Following the 'Outlook is Gold' approach, this script
   * Does not delete in Outlook any task deleted in Excel - since we could mistakenly delete a new Outlook task, created after the Excel List was exported.
   * Does not add to Outlook, and task added to Excel - since we could mistakenly add back a task we decided to delete in Outlook
+  * Script only updates from Excel into Outlook if the Modified Column in the Excel spreadsheet has been set to Y.

 ## How to Install and Use